 Adel’s premier hometown festival since 2007, the Adel Daylily Festival offers events for every member of the family.
 Early Saturday morning, runners participate in the Daylily City 5K Road Race.
 Then thousands of visitors from around the region descend on downtown Adel for a day-long festival featuring daylily vendors, arts and crafts, food, and live entertainment.
 The Adel Daylily Festival is held the third weekend of May.

-Annual Membership Dinner and Awards Presentation – 3rd Thursday in January
+Annual Membership Dinner and Awards Presentation – January

 Shonna O'Quinn, Chairwoman